Ansys Resources from KETIV

 2. Click “Sign Up or Sign In”

-3. Enter email address and follow the prompts
+3. Enter your email address, then click “Continue” and follow the prompts.

-Installing the Ansys License Manager (ALM) is vital for hosting Ansys licenses.
-The only machines that require the ALM to be installed are the ones that are intended to host the licenses – this could be a server machine hosting multiple licenses, or a personal laptop hosting a few licenses.
+Installing the Ansys License Manager (ALM) is necessary for hosting Ansys licenses.
+The only machines that require the ALM to be installed are the ones that are intended to host the licenses, i.e. the server.

 1. Login to the Ansys Customer Portal

-4. Extract the .zip file and run “setup” as administrator
+4. Extract the .zip file and run setup as administrator (right click on setup.exe, more, run as administrator)

 Downloading and installing Ansys software is simple and straightforward.